telerik/ajax-docs/knowledge-base/common-telerik-web-ui-pdb-not-loaded-error.md

 ---
 title: Telerik.Web.Ui.pdb not loaded error when debugging in Visual Studio
-description: Check out this article to see how to fix the following VS errors - No Symbols Loaded, Telerik.Web.Ui.pdb not loaded and Object reference not set to an instance of an object
+description: Check out this article to see how to fix the following VS errors - No Symbols Loaded, Telerik.Web.Ui.pdb not loaded and Object reference not set to an instance of an object.
 type: troubleshooting
-page_title: Telerik.Web.Ui.pdb not loaded error | Telerik UI for ASP.NET AJAX
+page_title: Telerik.Web.Ui.pdb not loaded error
 slug: common-telerik-web-ui-pdb-not-loaded-error
 position:
 tags: